noderaider/redux-idle-monitor/README.md

 ___

-Your done.
+You're done.
 Please open an [issue](https://github.com/noderaider/redux-idle-monitor/issues) if there are any features that you would like to see added.